About Our Staff

 ~ Executive Director

 I am a graduate of the Wurzweiler School of Social Work at Yeshiva University, and I completed postgraduate program in psychoanalytic and family therapy at the Long Island Institute for Mental Health.
 My early career included work at a variety of psychiatric settings, including Manhattan Children’s Psychiatric Center, Four Winds Hospital, and North Shore University Hospital, working with children, adolescents and adults.
-For seventeen years, I served as Bereavement Coordinator of the Jacob Perlow Hospice of Beth Israel Medical Center in New York City, and for the last eight years I have served as part time Social Work Manager at the Visiting Nurse Service of New York Hospice and Palliative Care program.
+For seventeen years, I served as Bereavement Coordinator of the Jacob Perlow Hospice of Beth Israel Medical Center in New York City, and for the last thirteen years I have served as part time Social Work Manager at the Visiting Nurse Service of New York Hospice and Palliative Care program.

 I have expertise in working with complicated grief situations and post traumatic stress disorder, and work with individuals, couples, families, and groups.
 I have presented workshops on the dynamics of grief and loss at hospices, health care facilities, and at national and international conferences.
 I also serve as a consultant to organizations on grief in the workplace issues.